bleutyler/dijkstra-om-te-redden/README.md

 The second input file is the calculations asked to be done on the input.
 Each line in the file is a requested calculation and can be of one of the following
 formats:

-1. A list of nodes, outlining a specific route.  example: "AED"
+1. A list of nodes, outlining a specific route, ending with 'l'.  example: "AED l"

 	A request for the length of this route, A to E to D.  If no such route exists, 'NO SUCH ROUTE'.
 1st and last node can be the same

 2. A pair of nodes, asking for specifics about the possible routes between them.
 After the pairing is listed, then a set of characters to ask for something specific betweeen them:

-	a.  '<noting>' asking for the length of the shortest route between the pair.  example: "AC" wants the shortest route from A to C
+	a.  ' s' asking for the length of the shortest route between the pair.  example: "AC s" wants the shortest route from A to C

 	b.  ' <number>s' - Asking for the number of routes with exactly N stops between them.
 Example: "AC 4s" wants the number of routes between
 		A and C with exactly 4 stops.